Make confident, data-driven decisions with actionable ad spend insights.

 Built-In First-Party Rules: It's designed to manage the data lifecycle from the moment of collection under the first-party ruleset, simplifying the complexity compared to trying to retrofit a third-party-focused CMP onto a first-party strategy.

-The transition to a first-party system requires planning, but the technical lift is often far lower than the perceived complexity, especially when using a dedicated platform.
+The transition to a first-party system requires planning, but the technical lift is often far lower than the perceived complexity.

 Quantify the Conversion Gap: Before starting, run a report comparing your CRM/backend transaction data (the single source of truth for revenue) against your primary analytics tool (GA) and your primary ad platform (Meta/Google).
 The difference is your true conversion loss.